Indicator-Based Trading vs Market Confluence: A Reality Check for 2026

 - You already use strict filters (regime + risk + rules)

-It’s not enough if…
+They aren’t enough if…

 - You keep adding indicators after losses

-- You can’t explain your “no-trade” conditions
+- You can’t explain your no-trade conditions

 - Your week is full of small, low-quality trades

 Want a concrete toolkit?
-Read Best trading tool to avoid overtrading (2026) and then compare workflows with ConfluenceMeter vs TradingView.
+Read Best trading tool to avoid overtrading (2026) and compare workflows with ConfluenceMeter vs TradingView.

 Related decision pages